-There’s a revolution happening in the uplands of Limousin.
-Nestled between undulating forests and picturesque gorges just north of Saint-Privat you’ll find Chateau De Camiller, a picturesque 17th Century holiday home with a reassuringly rustic appearance, swimming pool and all the snazzy amenities you’d expect from a luxury French chateau rental.
-Not exactly the kind of place you’d expect to find a pioneering project in eco-sustainability and self-sufficiency – but that’s exactly what’s happening in the grounds, and even to the chateau itself.
+You wouldn’t believe what is happening in the uplands of Limousin, France.
+Deep in the undulating forests and picturesque gorges north of Saint-Privat, hides an eco-revolution.
+It takes the shape of Chateau De Camiller, a rustic 17th-century holiday home with all the modern amenities you’d expect from a luxury French chateau rental.
+It might not be the kind of place where you’d picture a pioneering project in sustainability – but that’s exactly whats happening in this chateau and on its grounds.

-Spearheaded by owner Ruth Phillips, The Eco Chateau project is an ongoing scheme whose goal is to create an ecologically responsible and self-sustaining village in the grounds of Chateau De Camiller.
-Parts of the property’s 32-acre estate will be converted into 22 off-grid eco-homes and 24 studios and cabins, utilising existent structures on the site and also creating a whole new set of buildings that integrate and celebrate the natural surroundings without impacting them.
+The Eco Chateau project is an ongoing scheme, spearheaded by owner Ruth Phillips, whose goal is to create an ecologically responsible and self-sustaining village on the grounds of Chateau De Camiller.
+Parts of the 32-acre estate will be converted into 22 off-grid eco-homes as well as 24 studios and cabins.
+These projects will utilise existent structures on the site but also create a whole new set of buildings that integrate the natural surroundings without impacting them.

-The plans are both ambitious and admirable.
-The ambition covers everything from design through to the construction and legacy of the new domiciles, with styles ranging from invitingly snug “Hobbit-houses” to converted barns and forest cabins.
-All of these will be built with natural materials such as wood, stone and cob to reduce their impact on the environment both practically and aesthetically, and will incorporate integrated and ecologically-responsible energy and heating systems.
-Those interested in joining the project can hop along to a number of open days Ruth is running on the last Saturday of each month until April 2015, where the costs and commitments of joining the project are outlined in full.
+These plans are both ambitious and admirable.
+Covering everything from design through to the construction of the new domiciles – with styles ranging from invitingly snug “Hobbit-houses” to converted barns and forest cabins – Ruth pays attention to every detail.
+The eco-village is being built using natural materials such as wood, stone and cob in order to reduce their impact on the environment both practically and aesthetically.
+The little homes will also incorporate integrated and ecologically-responsible energy and heating systems.

-As well as living space, the eco village will also incorporate everything members need to live a comfortable and healthy life without an overriding dependence on modern utilities and methods of production.
-As well as a home, those who join the initiative can look forward to swimming pools, creative spaces, tended gardens to grow food, therapy treatment rooms and even a gourmet vegan restaurant that will showcase the abundance of fresh, organic ingredients grown on the estate, and a shop selling crafts and clothing produced on-site.
+The eco-village will be much more than a living space.
+It will incorporate everything members need to live comfortably and healthily, without overriding dependence on modern utilities and methods of production.
+Those who join the initiative can look forward to swimming pools, creative spaces, tended gardens to grow food and therapy treatment rooms.
+There will even be a gourmet vegan restaurant to showcase the abundance of fresh, organic ingredients grown on the estate, and a shop selling crafts and clothing produced on-site.

 Those who want to join the co-operative can choose to either build their own homes or have the work done for them by a team of professional builders, albeit for a moderately larger cost.
-Seeing as the price of the building materials is factored into the buy-in fee, we’d be more than tempted to roll up our sleeves and give house-building a go – not only will you be able to enjoy the unique satisfaction of having built your own house, it’d be a great opportunity to get to know everyone who’ll be living in the village once everything is up and running.
-Community and is one of the central concepts of the village, so getting to know everyone as soon as possible can only be a good thing – not to mention handy if you need a little help putting your walls up or wiring your kitchen!
+Seeing as the price of the building materials is factored into the buy-in fee, we’d be more than tempted to roll up our sleeves and give house-building a go.
+Not only would you be able to enjoy the unique satisfaction of having built your own home, it’d also be a great opportunity to get to know your future neighbours.
+Community is one of the central concepts of the village, so getting to know everyone can only be a good thing – not to mention handy if you need a little help putting your walls up or wiring your kitchen!

-But you don’t have to commit your time and money if you’re a little short of both and still want to enjoy the unique surroundings and self-sufficient charm of the eco village.
-The Chateau itself will continue to accommodate guests in its elegant interior (which will also be getting an eco-friendly upgrade over the next couple of years), but various homes in the eco-village itself will be available to rent too.
-Not only will you get the chance to stay in an ecologically-sound environment (or Hobbit house!) you’ll also be given the chance to learn how the village itself operates, and even try your hand at some of the day-to-day tasks or get involved with the village’s crafts and culture side.
-As far as holiday experiences go, it’s not only unique, but also enlightening when it comes to realising the true potential of eco-tourism!
+But you don’t have to commit your time and money (if you’re a little short of both) to enjoy the unique surroundings and self-sufficient charm of the eco-village.
+Chateau de Camiller will continue to accommodate guests in its elegant interior (which will also be getting an eco-friendly upgrade over the next couple of years).
+Various homes in the eco-village itself will be available to rent as well.
+Not only will you get the chance to stay in an ecologically-sound environment (or Hobbit house!), you’ll also be given the chance to learn how the village itself operates.
+You’ll get to try your hand at some of the day-to-day tasks and get involved with the village’s crafts and culture side.
+As far as holiday experiences go, it’s not only unique but also enlightening to realise the true potential of eco-tourism.
 We’ll be sure to keep an eye on developments at Chateau De Camiller, and we’ll add any new and exciting experiences to our listings as soon as they’re available.